izzyphan/RecWellDevelopment/README.md

 **User Stories:** <br>

 **User Story 1:** <br>
-As an admin, I want to utilize an employee directory for our student staff which holds their personal information such as phone numbers, email, and a biography so I can better understand who they are and how I can contact them if need.
+As an admin, I want to utilize an employee directory for our student staff which holds their personal information such as phone numbers, email, and a biography so I can better understand who they are and how I can contact them if need.<br>
 **User Story 2:** <br> As a professional staff employee, I need to have different privledges on this website that allow me to add points and add blog posts.
-These are privleges that student staff will not have.
+These are privleges that student staff will not have.<br>
 **User Story 3:** <br> As an admin, I want to be able to upload blog posts at least every month.
 These blog posts are created as a pdf.
-I want to be able to easily upload a pdf to this website.
+I want to be able to easily upload a pdf to this website. <br>

 **Breaking Down User Stories and Burndown Chart:** <br>